klauspost/compress/zstd/internal/xxhash/README.md

 This implementation provides a fast pure-Go implementation and an even faster assembly implementation for amd64.

+## Compatibility

+This package is in a module and the latest code is in version 2 of the module.
+You need a version of Go with at least "minimal module compatibility" to use github.com/cespare/xxhash/v2:

+* 1.9.7+ for Go 1.9
+* 1.10.3+ for Go 1.10
+* Go 1.11 or later

+I recommend using the latest release of Go.

 ## Benchmarks

 Here are some quick benchmarks comparing the pure-Go and assembly